 … … …

 Flinging her attackers left and right, Arukenimon scrambled along the wall looking for an escape.
-She could easily deal with any of the insect guards, but they were coming in such numbers that she was beginning to breathe hard.
-It was time to get away.
+She could easily deal with the insect guards, but they were coming in such numbers that she was beginning to breathe hard; it was time to get away.

 The walls groaned and rumbled, then quickly began to move closer.
 "I go wherever I want, you pathetic rock lapdog," Arukenimon said.
 "Now tell me where the Digidestined are!"